domtriola/software-notes/security/README.md

 # Security

-This is a compilation of notes on software and internet related security.
+This is a compilation of notes on software and web related security.

 ## OWASP Top Ten